White Texas Sheet Cake

 WHITE TEXAS SHEET CAKE

-This white Texas sheet cake recipe with almonds is made completely from scratch, no box mix or buttermilk, giving it that rich, southern-inspired taste everyone loves about Texas sheet cake desserts.
-The process is simple and unique: a buttery water mixture is brought to a boil and then stirred into a batter of flour, sugar, eggs, sour cream, and almond extract, creating a pourable batter without the need for an electronic mixer.
-As it bakes into a thin, tender cake, it develops a soft texture with almond flavor.
-The finishing touch is a warm, almond-scented frosting that’s poured over the cake while it’s still slightly warm, allowing it to seep in just enough to create a glossy and sweet layer.
+This white Texas sheet cake recipe with almond extract is made completely from scratch, giving it that rich, southern-inspired taste everyone loves about Texas sheet cake.
+The process is simple and unique: a buttery mixture is brought to a boil and then stirred into a batter of flour, sugar, eggs, sour cream, and almond extract, creating a pourable batter without the need for an electronic mixer.

 Find my expert tips on how to make a homemade white Texas sheet cake from scratch below!
 Don’t forget to tag me in all of your creations @lifeinthelofthouse on Instagram and Facebook.
 Let’s stay connected. ❤️